 Mary-Anne, this is a reply to the question you posted as a comment to another post.

 There are plenty of different ways to make lukanka (and all the similar sausages, like nadenitsa, sudzhuk, babek, dyado, sushenitsa etc).
 I’m going to give you some general guidelines and leave the rest to you.
 Experiment a lot with small batches, until you find a mix that suits your taste.
+When making this recipe I always wonder when was sausage invented and who did it?

 You need three basic ingredients:

-- ground (minced) meat
+- Ground (minced) meat

-- casing – something to fill with the meat
+- Casing – something to fill with the meat

 It is usually made of 60% pork and 40% beef (veal, preferably).
 You can choose the meat pieces yourself or rely on the butcher.
 The main property you should note is the amount of fat in the meat.
 Usually you’d have a very clear of fat veal and pork with some fat in it.
 Or, if you get a clear pork, you’ll have to add some fat to the mix.